Photoshop Layer Mask Basics For Beginners

 We need to get both images into the same Photoshop document, with each photo on its own separate layer.
 To do that, go up to the File menu in the Menu Bar along the top of the screen, choose Scripts, and then choose Load Files into Stack:

-This opens Photoshop's Load Layers dialog box.
-Make sure the Use option is set to Files, then click the Browse button:
+This opens the Load Layers dialog box.
+Make sure the Use option is set to Files, and then click the Browse button:

-This opens a File Explorer window on a PC or a Finder window on a Mac (which is what I'm using here).
+Clicking Browse opens a File Explorer window on a PC or a Finder window on a Mac (which is what I'm using here).
 Navigate to the location of your images on your computer.
-Select the two images you want to use, then click OK in your File Explorer window or Open in your Finder window:
+Select the two images you want to use, and then click OK in your File Explorer window or Open in your Finder window:

-It may take a few moments, but Photoshop loads both images into the same document and places each one on its own separate layer, as we see here in my Layers panel.
-Notice that in my case, the photo of the cat appears above the photo of the dog (which some might say is the natural order of things, although I'm sure my two dogs would disagree):
+Photoshop loads both images into the same document, and if we look in my Layers panel, we see each image on its own layer.
+Notice that in my case, the photo of the cat appears above the photo of the dog (which some might say is the natural order of things, but I'm sure my two dogs would disagree):

-Here's what the images look like in my document.
-Since the cat photo is sitting above the dog photo in the Layers panel, it appears in front of the dog photo in the document (the dog photo is a bit wider than the cat photo, which is why we can see some of the dog photo sticking out on the far right):
+If we look in my document window, here's how the two images are being displayed.
+Since the cat photo is sitting above the dog photo in the Layers panel, it appears in front of the dog photo in the document.
+The dog photo is a bit wider than the cat photo, which is why we can see some of the dog photo sticking out on the far right:

 Renaming The Layers (Optional)